“A Member With Financial Troubles Can Not Represent Father and Mother” – A Former Member’s Story

-This true story from one of our friends who is now an ex-member of the World Mission Society Church of God has been posted here with their permission.
+This true story from one of our friends who is now a former member of the World Mission Society Church of God has been posted here with their permission.
 Here is our friend’s story in her own words:

 I was introduced to this group by my brother who was baptized while in the Navy.
 He had no prior knowledge of the Bible at all, and at times can be easily impressionable.
 Being a church hopper I always ran away from a church at the least sight of something not sounding or looking right.
 In the beginning, the things my brother told me about the trinity made sense.
 So I vowed to attend service one Saturday just to get a feel for it, only to be informed that I needed a study first.
 My husband and I, with kids in tow, went one Saturday and were directed downstairs to the hall for a study which was called “The Parable of The Fig Tree” (which is about the fall and rise of Israel, Ahnsahnghong was born or something of that nature) and when the second coming of Christ appeared.
 I could hardly concentrate because I was distracted by pictures of this woman with so many people surrounding her.
 So I asked who this woman was that was surrounded by so many people, and my brother simply said “you’ll learn soon”.
 But I told my husband, forget soon I want to know now!
 So the missionary said, “We teach in a systematic order according to father’s teachings so you will know in due time everything”.
 So I was there with my family studying until midnight.
 I’m very observant of my surroundings so I hardly paid attention because of the pictures on the wall, “smiling faces” and being stuffed with kimchi and coffee.